Accenture/mercury/docs/guides/CHAPTER-3.md

 If you want to inspect the incoming event's metadata to make some decisions such as checking correlation-ID and sender's route address, you can use the TypedLambdaFunction to specify input as EventEnvelope.

 Another way to inspect event's metadata is the use of the `EventInterceptor` annotation in your lambda function.
 Note that event interceptor service does not return result, it intercepts incoming event for forwarding to one or more target services.
-If the incoming request is a RPC call, if the interceptor does not forward the event to the target service, the call will time out.
+If the incoming request is a RPC call and the interceptor does not forward the event to the target service, the call will time out.

 ### Default PoJo mapping